 If you’ve never had rhubarb lemonade, or rhubarb in a drink at all, you’re in for a treat.
 It adds a lovely subtle flavour without overwhelming the lemon and honey.
 Plus!
 It’s a fun twist on a typical pink lemonade and very spring-like.

-This’ll keep in the fridge for a while, and if you want to make a sparkling lemonade, you can reduce the amount of water by half and then do half rhubarb lemonade and half sparkling water when you serve it.
+This’ll keep in the refrigerator for a while, and if you want to make a sparkling lemonade, you can reduce the amount of water by half and then do half rhubarb lemonade and half sparkling water when you serve it.
 A splash of elderflower cordial is a nice addition for a hint of floral flavour.

 Ingredients